Latent Guard: a Safety Framework for Text-to-image Generation: Experiments

 \subsubsection{Implementation details}

-To bypass alignment restrictions, we use an uncensored version of Mixtral 8x7B\footnote{\href{https://huggingface.co/TheBloke/Mixtral-8x7B-Instruct-v0.1-GGUF}{ {https://huggingface.co/TheBloke/Mixtral-8x7B-Instruct-v0.1-GGUF}}} for generating data.
+We use Mixtral 8x7B as it can generate required data following the instruction\footnote{\href{https://huggingface.co/TheBloke/Mixtral-8x7B-Instruct-v0.1-GGUF}{ {https://huggingface.co/TheBloke/Mixtral-8x7B-Instruct-v0.1-GGUF}}}.
 As $E_\text{text}$, we use the CLIP Transformer~\cite{radford2021learning}, which is also employed on multiple text-to-image generators such as Stable Diffusion v1.5~\cite{rombach2022highresolutionStableDiff} and SDXL~\cite{podell2023sdxl}.
 We use Stable Diffusion v1.5~\cite{rombach2022highresolutionStableDiff} to visualize images.
 We stress that although we show images, we do not require generation at test time for blocking unsafe prompts. \methodname has very quick training times, since 1000 iterations with batch size 64 are achieving convergence.
-This requires 30 minutes on the single Nvidia 3090 GPU we used for training.
+This requires about 30 minutes on the single Nvidia 3090 GPU we used for training.
 We use AdamW~\cite{loshchilov2018decoupled} with learning rate $1e^{-3}$ and weight decay $1e^{-2}$.